Paterna: History

+Paterna remained loyal to the Spanish Republic until the end of the Spanish Civil War (1936-1939).
+After the End of the War, the walls of the Paterna cemetery witnessed the massacre of over 2,000 Republican prisoners, executed between 1939 and 1956 by the fascist troups.

-In the 20th century the creation of the industrial area, Polígono Fuente del Jarro, generated a strong demand for labor that subsequently attracted a flow of immigration that changed the economy and the urban aspect of Paterna.
+In the late20th century the creation of the industrial area, Polígono Fuente del Jarro, generated a strong demand for labor that subsequently attracted a flow of immigration that changed the economy and the urban aspect of Paterna.

 Demography

 Paterna had about 3,505 inhabitants in 1900.
 The creation of the Polígono Fuente del Jarro industrial area favored immigration between 1950 and 1970 in which Paterna experienced significant social and urban change, coming up triple the population.

 The current population growth is due to the creation of new residential areas and the expansion of industrial areas in the municipality.
 In 2014, the number of inhabitants was 67,156 according to the Spanish National Statistics Institute (INE).

 Neighborhoods and districts

 The nuclei of the municipality are: Urban Center (Center, Alborgí, Campament, Santa Rita), La Canyada (El Pantio, Montecañada, La Vallesa), Mas del Rosary (La Coma), Terramelar, Lloma Llarga (Valterna) and Bobalar (Casas Verde, Creu de Gràcia and Santa Gemma).
 In addition, Paterna has four industrial parks: Fuente del Jarro, Tactica, L'Andana and Parque Tecnológico.